 Study design

-We characterized the fecal microbiota in a subset of anti-TNF-α refractory CD patients, with moderate to severe CD, who took part in a randomized, double-blinded, placebo-controlled phase 2b clinical trial that demonstrated the efficacy of UST in treating CD (37).
+The fecal microbiota was characterized in a subset of anti-TNF-α refractory CD patients, with moderate to severe CD, who took part in a randomized, double-blinded, placebo-controlled phase 2b clinical trial that demonstrated the efficacy of UST in CD (37).
 Demographic and baseline disease characteristics of this subset are summarized in Table 1.
 Subjects were randomly assigned to a treatment group in the induction phase of the study and were re-randomized into maintenance therapy groups 8 weeks after induction based on their response (Figure 1A).
 In the current study, response was defined as a decrease in a subject's initial Crohn's Disease Activity Index (CDAI) greater than 100 points or remission.
 Remission was defined as a CDAI below 150 points.
 The CDAI is the standard instrument for evaluating clinical symptoms and disease activity in CD (40, 41).
 The CDAI weights patient reported stool frequency, abdominal pain, and general well being over a week, in combination with weight change, hematocrit, opiate usage for diarrhea, and the presence of abdominal masses or other complications to determine the disease severity score (40, 41).
 Subjects provided stool samples at baseline (screening) and at 4, 6, and 22 weeks after induction for analysis using 16S rRNA gene sequencing (Figure 1B).
 The number of subjects in each treatment group at the primary and secondary endpoints are summarized in Table 2 by their treatment outcome.

 Association of baseline microbial signatures with treatment remission

-We investigated whether the composition of the baseline fecal microbiota could predict therapeutic remission (CDAI < 150) 6 weeks after induction.
-To test this hypothesis, we generated Random Forest (RF) models to predict which subjects would be in remission 6 weeks after induction based on the relative abundance of the fecal microbiota at baseline, clinical metadata at baseline, and the combination of microbiota and clinical data.
-We determined the optimal model based the largest area under the curve (AUC) of the receiver operating characteristic (ROC) curve for the RF model (6, 42).
+The composition of the baseline fecal microbiota as a potential predictor of therapeutic remission (CDAI < 150) 6 weeks after induction was investigated.
+To test this hypothesis, Random Forest (RF) models were generated to predict which subjects would be in remission 6 weeks after induction based on the relative abundance of the fecal microbiota at baseline, clinical metadata at baseline, and the combination of microbiota and clinical data.
+The optimal model was determined based on the largest area under the curve (AUC) of the receiver operating characteristic (ROC) curve for the RF model (6, 42).
 Clinical data included components of the CDAI, biomarkers for inflammation, and subject metadata described further in the methods section.
-We trained these models using 232 baseline stool samples from subjects induced with UST; 31 of which acheived remission (Table 2).
+These models were trained using 232 baseline stool samples from subjects induced with UST; 31 of which achieved remission (Table 2).
 Clinical data alone resulted in an AUC of 0.616 (specificity = 0.801, sensitivity = 0.452) (Figure 2A).
 Using only fecal microbiota data the model had an AUC of 0.838 (specificity = 0.766, sensitivity = 0.806).
 Finally, when combining clinical metadata with the microbiota we achieved an AUC of 0.844 (specificity = 0.831, sensitivity = 0.774) for remission 6 weeks after induction.
 Prediction with clinical metadata alone did not perform as well as models using the baseline fecal microbiome (p = 0.001) or the combined model (p = 0.001); however, there was not a significant difference between the baseline fecal microbiota model and the combined model (p = 0.841).